 Congrats on your engagement and your upcoming wedding!
-One crucial component to wedding planning is ensuring that you have all the answers to these 10 questions which you must ask your NYC Wedding Photographer.
-In order to avoid any last-minute anguish or stress, here’s a cheat sheet of questions you should ask your NYC wedding photographer before you book them!
+One crucial component of wedding planning is ensuring you have all the answers to these ten questions you must ask your NYC Wedding Photographer.
+To avoid any last-minute anguish or stress, here’s a cheat sheet of questions you should ask your NYC wedding photographer before you book them!

 1) What is your style?

 - 2) How many weddings have you photographed?

 - 3) Do you have insurance to cover my wedding?

 - 4) What type of photo equipment do you and your team use?